cth/assemble-yourself/README.md

 This will generate the printable game as *gene.pdf* .

-If you are fortunate enough to be on a Unix platform, you may also run the program to using game.sh hell script, e.g.,
+If you are fortunate enough to be on a Unix platform, you may also run the program to using game.sh shell script, e.g.,

   $ ./game.sh gene